integratedmodelling/im.aries.global/README.md

-As ARIES operates on conceptual queries, the model content provided here does not implement monolithic "models" of ES, but rather provides the logical and computational underpinning to _resolve_ ES-related user queries.
-These can be entered in the ARIES Explorer interface as English sentences as exemplified below, or chosen from a customizable palette of concepts of interest.
+As ARIES operates on conceptual queries, the model content provided here does not implement monolithic "models" of ES, but rather provides the logical and computational underpinning to _resolve_ ES-related user queries in a user-selected spatial and temporal context.
+These can be entered in the ARIES Explorer interface as English sentences, as exemplified below, or chosen from a customizable "palette" of concepts of interest.

 Some example queries per each ES category whose value is available globally at regional to country scales and with seasonal to annual temporal scale: